Connecting to Place, Mātauranga Māori and Histories

 Catherine Delahunty has written extensively about the role of tangata Tiriti in the environmental space and shares her story in Becoming Tangata Tiriti.

-Another great article available online is Metanoia: The hard work of changing our minds, written by Sarah Hopkinson for Stone Soup.
+Read the online article Metanoia: The hard work of changing our minds, written by Sarah Hopkinson for Stone Soup.

 For me, it seems that maybe being culturally competent might start with understanding the impact and limits of our own monocultural truths first.
 Perhaps, as we remember the ancestral story that we carry in our veins, and lean into what we need to do to address wrongs still unrighted, we will become that Treaty partner that is truly worth growing beside. - Sarah Hopkinson